Spatial Controls of Lower Tropospheric Stability: Sensitivity of EIS to near-surface temperature

 We again perform ridge regression, but use ERA5 data in 1940-2024 to find the sensitivity of $\langle{\rm EIS}\rangle_{\rm region}$ to surface temperature (Fig.~\ref{2}D-F).
-We first detrend the data using a 10-year high-pass filter (Methods), to compare the observed IV with the IV of GCMs investigated in the previous section.
-Using a reanalysis has the benefit that we can probe the controls on EIS in a model product including observations, but we can only use 85 years versus $\sim10~000$ years for GCMs.
+We first detrend the data using a 10-year high-pass filter (section~\ref{methodsreanalyses}), to compare the observed IV with the IV of GCMs investigated in the previous section.
+Using a reanalysis has the benefit that we can probe the controls on EIS in a model product including observations, but we can only use 85 years versus $\sim10,000$ years for GCMs.
 Therefore, the reanalysis-based sensitivity maps (Fig.~\ref{2}D-F) probably contain more noise than the GCM-based maps (Fig.~\ref{2}A-C).
-By comparing sensitivity maps, we can verify to what degree the GCMs agree with observations.

 The large-scale features and magnitudes of the sensitivities ${\rm d}\langle{\rm EIS}\rangle/{\rm d}T$ found in GCMs also appear in the reanalysis-based estimates.
 Local surface warming decreases $\langle{\rm EIS}\rangle$, while remote warming increases it.
-The remote locations appear mainly in the tropics and regions of deep convection, but are more spread out than expected from a strict interpretation of the WTGA.
+The most sensitive remote locations appear mainly in the tropics and regions of deep convection, but are more spread out than expected from a strict interpretation of the WTGA.
 The Atlantic and Indian Ocean and sub- and extra-tropics are as relevant to predict variations in $\langle{\rm EIS}\rangle_{\rm SEP}$ as the West Pacific Warm Pool.
-Because of limited data, we cannot evaluate the reliability of all remote contributions to $\langle{\rm EIS}\rangle$, and expect the sensitivity maps to change when more years becomes available.
-However, the large-scale features are robust across GCMs and ERA5.
-The sensitivities to remote uniform warming generally agree with GCMs, but the local contribution is weaker in ERA5 (SI~Table~\ref{SItab1}).
+Because of limited data, we cannot evaluate the reliability of all remote contributions to $\langle{\rm EIS}\rangle$, and expect the sensitivity maps to change with a longer observational record.
+However, the large-scale features of the sensitivity maps are robust across GCMs and ERA5.
+GCMs' sensitivities to remote uniform warming generally agree with ERA5, but their local contribution is stronger (SI~Table~S1 summarizes the separate contributions).
 This results in a higher sensitivity to global uniform warming in the reanalysis-based regression than the GCM-based regression, the former being positive for all regions.